jeremyButtler/alnSeq/README.md

   previous scores in the scoring matrix for each cell they complete.
 You would need a lock when recording the best score(s).

-This would take some work, but you could do a full scan of the directional matrix if you recalculated all the scores.
-However, this will likely take more time than a traditional Smith Waterman.
-This should take less time than the original calculations though because, you only need to find one score per cell and already know the chosen direction for each cell.

-1. Check direction
-  - If match/snp compare bases to get score
-  - Otherwise check previous direction to see if applying an indel starting or indel extension penalty
-2. Get score of cell by adding match/snp or the indel penalty to the previous this cell pointed to (the cell in its path)
-3. If the score is within range, then skip rest of row and complete the alignment path
-   - use a separate scoring array for this
-   - Ignore all cells not in the path of this alignment
-4. Once the path is complete, print, check, or doing what you want with the alignment
-   - Path is complete once at a stop or hit a cell with a lower then minimum score
-   - This may require you to skip some alternative paths
-5. Mark all cells in the traveled path as a stops, so this path is not traveled again
-   - As you come up, travel down all missed valid alternative paths and repeat 3 to 5 till no alternative paths exist.
-6. Return back to start of path to complete the row/skipped cells, repeating steps 1 to 6 until all cells have been checked.

 # Thanks